Undergraduate Student Organization Policies & Procedures

 The use of University resources, such as, but not limited to, e-mail, listserves, newsgroups, websites, or the Internet to advertise or solicit sales is strictly prohibited.
 Any commercial use of the University’s systems (through an office, RESNET, or JHU-Connect network connection, or stored on an e-mail account) resulting in a financial gain to yourself or someone else is a violation of this policy.

-All events must be registered at least 10 business days prior to your event.
-Your event will be denied if you submit an event less than 10 business days in advance.
-All student organization events, both on- and off-campus, are required to be registered in Hopkins Groups.
-Please visit the Student Leadership and Involvement website for more information to help you plan your event.
+All events must be registered at least 15 business days before your event.
+Your event will be denied if you submit an event less than 15 business days in advance.
+All student organization events, both on- and off-campus, must be registered in Hopkins Groups.
+Please visit the Leadership Engagement & Experiential Development website for more information to help you plan your event.
 Please visit the Event Registration and Sober Party Monitor Training Information page for information about registering off-campus events and parties.

 Film Screening Policy